Tuesday 6th April 2021

 Along with our stringent adoption process, we also welcome the return of any of our adopted dogs – at any stage throughout their life.
 This means that if the new owners’ circumstances change, they must return the dog to us so we can safely rehome again.

-We do charge a small surrender fee of $65 and ask that you take your dog to Subiaco Vet for a quick check over, which costs $35.
+We do charge a small surrender fee of $65.
 If you are going through financial hardship, please speak to our staff over the phone.

 Below are the steps to surrendering your dog:

 1. Provide us with details about your dog